-This is the fifth post in our series on the metaethics and moral standing of the lawful-chaotic alignment axis in Pathfinder.
-To start with the series’ introductory post, click here.
+This is the fourth post in our series on normative and metaethical issues surrounding the undead in Pathfinder.
+To start at the beginning, with the introductory post, click here.

 On an administrative/personal note: no, this blog has not been abandoned.
 Various issues, both personal and professional, have kept me from writing for a while now…but I’m hoping that we’re starting to get back on track now!

 On a separate note: the elephant in the room these days is how Pathfinder’s Second Edition (or at least the version of it presented in the current playtest) is going to affect interpretations and applications of rules surrounding alignment and morality more generally.
 Short answer: somewhat, but not enough to invalidate thoughtful discussion thereof.
 Long answer: that will probably be the focus of our next series, so just hold your horses a little bit longer.

 We’ve now seen why just hating on the undead because they’re “unnatural” doesn’t justify the view that they are necessarily evil.
 Might there be a better, more nuanced account of undead ethics that does justify this conclusion?

 For instance, one often sees (not as often as the appeal-to-nature argument, but often enough) the idea that the undead are evil because being/becoming undead interferes with the normal, healthy progress of souls through from life to the afterlife*.
 And because such interference necessarily harms the person whose soul this is (or perhaps harms the soul directly; the metaphysical relationship/distinction between a person and her soul is a question best left for another time), any instance of the undead necessarily constitutes a harm, and is therefore evil.